OpenPrinting/openprinting.github.io/_posts/2021-04-10-OpenPrinting News - April 2021.md

 ## CUPS
 Currently released is [2.3.3op2](https://github.com/OpenPrinting/cups/releases/tag/v2.3.3op2).

-Development of CUPS 2.4 is in progress, currently mainly fixing of bugs which were reported to Apple's CUPS GitHub in the lat 15 months.
+Development of CUPS 2.4 is in progress, currently mainly fixing of bugs which were reported to Apple's CUPS GitHub in the last 15 months.

 Ubuntu Hirsute Hippo (21.04) will ship with CUPS 2.3.3op2, the CUPS Snap uses the current GIT master.